RoboSDK/Flow/README.md

 as a base.

-I have many more additions I want to add, such as support for TCP/IP and UDP, performance optimizations, and ergonomics such as adding in a when_all to subscribe to multiple channels at once with a consumer or transformer.
+I have many more additions I want to add, such as support for TCP/IP and UDP, performance optimizations, and ergonomics such as adding in a when_all to subscribe to multiple channels at once with a receiver or transformer.

 <a name="1-overview"></a>
 ### Overview